mesnuuu/microservices-Communication-and-Service-Discovery-/README.md

 > going to build 3 microservices.

-> service 1 : provide some data
+> service 1 : provide some data.

-> service 2 : provide some data
+> service 2 : provide some data.

-> service 3 : calls service1 and service2, gets the data , consolidate it
-			  sends back response.
+> service 3 : calls service1 and service2, gets the data , consolidate it  sends back response.